Indonesia and the Netherlands

 - Supporting the Indonesian cultural infrastructure and providing opportunities for the Dutch and Indonesian art and heritage sectors, including museology, (intangible) cultural heritage, maritime archaeology, digitisation and publication of archives.

-- Collecting information about and promoting exchanges with the Indonesian creative industry in the broadest sense, for the benefit of Dutch artists, collectives and creative companies and organisations.
+- Exchanging knowledge and information on Indonesia’s creative industry in the broadest sense, for the benefit of Dutch artists, collectives and creative companies and organisations.

 The cultural sector in Indonesia has a strong urge to develop and is seeking expertise and capacity building in different fields: from urban planning to museology, from historical research to marketing and communication.
 Particularly the arts, heritage, creative industries and film offer opportunities for Dutch cultural professionals.